codemagic-ci-cd/codemagic-docs/content/building/yaml.md

 * `APP_STORE_CONNECT_KEY_IDENTIFIER`

-  This is the **Key ID** of the key.
+  In **App Store Connect > Users and Access > Keys**, this is the **Key ID** of the key.

 * `APP_STORE_CONNECT_ISSUER_ID`

-  This is the **Issuer ID** displayed above the table of active keys.
+  In **App Store Connect > Users and Access > Keys**, this is the **Issuer ID** displayed above the table of active keys.

+* `CERTIFICATE_PRIVATE_KEY`

+  RSA 2048 bit private key to be included in the signing certificate.
+Read more about it [here](https://help.apple.com/xcode/mac/current/#/dev1c7c2c67d).

-In order to use **manual code signing** and upload the signing certificate and provisioning profile yourself, upload the encrypted signing certificate, the certificate password and the provisioning profile to the following environment variables:
+In order to use **manual code signing**, upload the encrypted signing certificate, the certificate password (if the certificate is password-protected) and the provisioning profile to the following environment variables:

     CM_CERTIFICATE: Encrypted(...)
     CM_CERTIFICATE_PASSWORD: Encrypted(...)